calvinmetcalf/immediate/README.md

 For our last trick, we pull something out to make things fast in Internet Explorer versions 6 through 8: namely, creating a `<script>` element and firing our calls in its `onreadystatechange` event.
 This does execute in a future turn of the event loop, and is also faster than `setTimeout(…, 0)`, so hey, why not?

+## Tricks we don't use

+### `setImmediate`
+We avoid this process.nextTick in node is better suited to our needs and in Internet Explorer 10 there is a broken version of setImmediate we avoid using this.

 ## Usage